 We are healthcare professionals dedicated to helping people with neuromuscular disease and other causes of breathing muscle weakness live happier and healthier lives by promoting noninvasive ventilatory support strategies.

 Core Team Member, Medical Director

-Dr. Bach is a professor of Physical Medicine & Rehabilitation, professor of Neurosciences, the director of the New Jersey Medical School Muscular Dystrophy Association Clinic, and medical director of the Center for Ventilator Management Alternatives.
+Dr. Bach is a professor of physical medicine and rehabilitation, professor of neurosciences, the director of the Rutgers New Jersey Medical School Muscular Dystrophy Association clinic, and medical director of the Center for Ventilator Management Alternatives.
 He has over 400 peer reviewed scientific articles and book chapters and 7 medical textbooks on neuromuscular and pulmonary medicine and has lectured on these topics in over 60 countries.

 Michael Chiou, MD